gabrie30/ghorg/README.md

 - To filter repos by regex use `--match-regex` flag
 - To filter out any archived repos while cloning use the `--skip-archived` flag (not bitbucket)
 - To filter out any forked repos while cloning use the `--skip-forks` flag
-- Filter by specific GitHub [topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) `GHORG_TOPICS` or `--topics` will clone only repos with a matching topic.
-GitHub/Gitea only
+- Filter by specific repo [topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) `GHORG_TOPICS` or `--topics` will clone only repos with a matching topic.
+GitHub/GitLab/Gitea only
 - To ignore specific repos create a `ghorgignore` file inside `$HOME/.config/ghorg`.
 Each line in this file is considered a substring and will be compared against each repos clone url.
 If the clone url contains a substring in the `ghorgignore` it will be excluded from cloning.
 To prevent accidentally excluding a repo, you should make each line as specific as possible, eg. `https://github.com/gabrie30/ghorg.git` or `git@github.com:gabrie30/ghorg.git` depending on how you clone.
 This is useful for permanently ignoring certain repos.

   ```bash